ISISComputingGroup/ibex_developers_manual/Eurotherm.md

 # Connections

-There are many different models of eurotherm with mutliple connections.
-This is a guide only:
+There are many different models of eurotherm so they may have different connections.

+General:

+- Connection: Serial 9 Pin
+- Null terminator?: Unknown
+- Gender?: Unknown

+HRPD:

-HRPD: serial cable needs to be pluged into the RH 9 pin port labelled "J" not the 25 pin one labelled "H"
+- Port: serial cable needs to be pluged into the RH 9 pin port labelled "J" not the 25 pin one labelled "H"